 - Hit the button.

 Since the cache files have been deleted, the sites would now load from scratch.
-But this few seconds delay is worth the wait if it ends up fixing Microsoft Edge “Sync is Paused, Sign in again” error.
+But this few seconds delay is worth the wait if it fixes Microsoft Edge’s “Not Syncing, Sign in again” error.

 - Launch the Microsoft Edge browser.